Wazeba of Axum

 Wazeba (early 4th century), vocalized by historians as Wazeba, or WZB was a Negus of the Kingdom of Aksum, centered in the highlands of modern Ethiopia and Eritrea.
 He succeeded Aphilas.
 Wazeba is known only from the coins that he minted during his reign.
 He was the first Aksumite ruler to engrave the legends of his coins in Ge'ez, and the only King of Aksum to use that language on his gold currency.
-S. C. Munro-Hay suggests that the scarcity of Wazeba's coins may hint at a short reign.
+Stuart Munro-Hay suggests that the scarcity of Wazeba's coins may hint at a short reign.